 I was going through our newspaper the other day, trying to locate the coupons (there weren’t any), when I came across the Parade magazine.
 My first reaction to this magazine is always one line of Family Guy’s Stewie: “You got these from Parade Magazine?
 You read Parade Magazine!”
 But when I get past that giggle, I sometimes read an article or two.

-This particular issue focused on charities, and I found a few I could see myself getting involved with:
+This particular issue focused on charities, and I found four kid-friendly charities I could see ourselves getting involved with:

 Project Night Night